realm/jazzy/README.md

 its comments for more accurate results.
 The output matches the look and feel of Apple’s official reference documentation, post WWDC 2014.

-Jazzy can also generate documentation from compiled swift modules [using their symbol graph](#docs-from-swiftmodules-or-frameworks) instead of source code.
+Jazzy can also generate documentation from compiled Swift modules [using their symbol graph](#docs-from-swiftmodules-or-frameworks) instead of source code.

 ![Screenshot](images/screenshot.jpg)